Skip to main content

 As you're shortlisting, trialing, and selecting feature flag software, consider the following:

-• What problem are you trying to solve - Start by identifying the feature flag feature gap you're trying to fill to clarify the features and functionality the feature flag software needs to provide.
+• What problem are you trying to solve?
+Start by identifying the feature flag feature gap you're trying to fill to clarify the features and functionality the feature flag software needs to provide.

-• What outcomes are important - Consider the result that the software needs to deliver to be considered a success.
+• What outcomes are important?
+Consider the result that the software needs to deliver to be considered a success.
 Consider what capability you want to gain, or what you want to improve, and how you will be measuring success.
 For example, an outcome could be the ability to get greater visibility into performance.
 You could compare feature flag software features until you’re blue in the face, but if you aren’t thinking about the outcomes you want to drive, you could be wasting a lot of valuable time.

-• How it would work within your organization - Consider the software selection alongside your workflows and delivery methodology.
+• How would it work within your organization?
+Consider the software selection alongside your workflows and delivery methodology.
 Evaluate what's working well, and the areas that are causing issues that need to be addressed.
 Remember every business is different — don’t assume that because a tool is popular that it'll work in your organization.

 Best Feature Flag Software Reviews